 There can be defects found in the heart structure and function in Bull Terriers, but not at a large spread.
 Heart Diseases are detected by the presence of a heart murmur (noise).
-Depending on the severity of the problem, some may outlive it, some may continue living fairly with it, while some may unfortunately develop heart failure.
+Depending on the severity of the problem, some may outlive it; some may continue living reasonably with it, while some may, unfortunately, develop heart failure.
 The severity of the problem also predicts whether your dog will receive treatment through medication or surgery!

-Is an obsessive compulsive disorder in Bull Terriers where they chase their tails for hours on end.
-Spinning may begin since they are puppies, around 6 months old.
+Is an obsessive-compulsive disorder in Bull Terriers where they chase their tails for hours on end.
+Spinning may begin since they are puppies, around six months old.
 It depends, sometimes spinning may be a mild obsession or even a strong one, and it may also indicate a type of seizure that requires proper treatment further on.

 This condition may occur when the lens of your Bull Terrier’s eye is displaced because of a deteriorating ligament.
-Depending on its severity, it may be treated through medication, surgery or it may sometimes be necessary to completely remove the affected eye!
+Depending on its severity, it may be treated through medication, surgery or it may sometimes be necessary to remove the affected eye completely!

 They are at their best in the company of older children!

-They can be a bit challenging, but with the right approach and knowledgen and cautiously staying behind these rules you will get one loving and obedient pet!
+They can be a bit challenging, but with the right approach and knowledge and cautiously staying behind these rules, you will get one loving and obedient pet!
 They are willing to engage in any activity with their pack.
-So, start from an early age and set rules and boundaries in order to not be having any trouble later on when the dog gets bigger and enters adulthood!
+So, start from an early age and set rules and boundaries in order not to be having any trouble later on when the dog gets bigger and enters adulthood!